Posted On August 11, 2021

 When a shipment arrives but is missing cargo, this is known as a shortage claim.

-All three parties involved (the shipper, recipient and carrier) need to work together to safely execute shipments and hold each other responsible for their role in transporting and receiving products in good condition.
-Because claims are a legal process that can be costly for all parties, it’s important that both shippers and recipients understand their respective responsibilities.
+All three parties involved—the shipper, recipient (or consignee) and carrier—need to work together to safely execute shipments and hold each other responsible for their role in transporting and receiving products in good condition.
+Because transportation claims are a legal process that can be costly for all parties, it’s important that both shippers and recipients understand their respective responsibilities.

 To prevent loss and damage during transportation, the shipper is responsible for proper packaging, proper labels and markings on the packaging, and proper descriptions on the shipping papers.